Broadband Internet via DSL bonding

 DSL is a good basic medium for being bonded to a virtual leased line

 Low latency and relatively high bandwidth at low costs: DSL would actually be an excellent basic medium for professional Internet and site-to-site connection, if sending and receiving weren't so asymmetrical.
 Symmetrical DSL offers in turn only provide enough bandwidth when bonded and thus everything but economically priced.
 Neither option allows for sufficient reliability.

 Due to the ability to bond different WAN media, Viprinet offers ideal conditions to utilize the DSL advantages for professional usage without having to put up with the disadvantages.
-For the connection of ADSL2+ Annex A/B links, we tender native Hot Plug Modems, soon also for VDSL2.
+For the connection of ADSL2+ Annex A/B and VDSL2 links, we tender native Hot Plug Modems.
 SDSL may be connected via the Viprinet Gigabit Ethernet Hot Plug Module.